|Woman|| ||Negative Example Taught|| ||The Rest of the Biblical Story |

 Although Eve offered the forbidden fruit to Adam, he still CHOOSE to eat it!
 Note also that God confronted Adam FIRST about the fruit.
 Did God accept Adam's excuse that Eve was the CAUSE of his disobedience (Genesis 3:12)?
 NO!
 Adam was punished as well as Eve (Genesis 3:16-19).

 Sarah called Abraham, her husband, "Lord."
-This example has been heard in messages about husband and wife relationships.
+This example has been used in countless messages regarding husband and wife relationships.

 | || |

 Sarah used the term "Lord" out of respective, not worship, of her husband.
 The apostle Peter called Sarah a "holy woman" for respecting Abraham in such a way (1Peter 3:6)!

 Miriam (who was the sister of Moses) was given leprosy for daring to question Moses' authority.
 Her behavior and subsequent penalty are many times used by Christian leaders to justify ministerial or church authority.